 The IN250 requirement and the CAS Historical Studies requirement are double-dipped and fulfilled by taking one of these two US History courses: HI203 or HI204.

-English Education students should not take En120 nor En220 courses.
+English Education students should not take EN120 nor EN220 courses.

-English Education students are required to earn a C or better in both IN150 and IN151.
+English Education students are required to earn a C or better in Quantitative Reasoning, IN150, IN151, and all EN (English) and ED (Education) courses required for the English Education major.

-English Education students must maintain a minimal 2.7 cum GPA for all courses and a minimal 2.7 cum GPA in all English courses, in order to remain in the Teacher Education Program.
+English Education students must maintain a minimal 2.7 cum GPA for all courses and a minimal 2.7 cum GPA in all English courses in order to remain in the Teacher Education Program.

-English Education students must fulfill all the requirements for the Teacher Education Program.
+English Education students must fulfill all the requirements for the Teacher Education Program